cnruby/gradle_java/README.md

-## Method 3: From Groovy File
+## Method 5: From Groovy File
 - !!!
-WARNING: The file `jcenter.properties` SHOULD NOT BE SAVED IN THIS PROJECT
+WARNING: The file with `password` etc SHOULD NOT BE SAVED UNDER THIS PROJECT
 - The groovy file name can be any ONE and saved in any FOLDER
-- change real value for the follow commands

 ### add properties to groovy file `jcenter.properties`
 ```bash